Guidance on Federal Regulations and Executive Orders

 How do we respond to questions regarding ICE while off campus in the local community or in off-campus housing?

 For off-campus questions regarding ICE, there are community resources available from sources like ACLU Rhode Island.
-You may contact the Office of the General Counsel, International Student and Scholar Affairs, and Human Resources for a list of legal referrals.
-However, if outside legal counsel is sought, community members are encouraged to use their own due diligence to properly vet such counsel.
+You may contact General Counsel, International Student and Scholar Affairs and Human Resources for a list of legal referrals.
+However, if community members seek outside legal counsel, they should use their own due diligence to properly vet such counsel.
 RISD cannot provide legal advice or representation to individuals in connection with personal matters.

 What should we do if ICE agents are present in student housing?